fatimahassann/Real-Estate-Price-Prediction-and-Forecasting/README.md

 3) Scraper.py : this file contains the python code that we used in order to scrape data from aqarmap.
 4) PricePrediction.ipynb : this file contains the notebook of the price prediction model.
 5) PriceFrorecasting.ipynb : this file contains the notebook of the price forecasting model.
+6) backend+frontend: this directory contains the frontend and backend code.